onaio/fhir-tooling/README.md

 ## Development
 ### Set up
 This is a Java + Kotlin maven project.
-You can import it in you JetBrains IDE as such.
-The utility is built on the very awesome `Picocli` library https://picocli.info/
+You can import it in you JetBrains IntelliJ IDE as such.
+The utility is built on the very awesome `Picocli` library found here https://picocli.info/.

-### building
+### Building
 To build and create a new jar file run the maven package command

 `mvn spotless:apply package`